aelzenaar/ncea-notes/unibooks.md

    be accessible to the layperson.
 What I would like to see is a book like this that makes explicit the actual links with point-set topology.
 (514.3 W39)
  * Marta Sved, _Journey into Geometries_.
 This is a very strange book which motivates non-Euclidean geometry (hyperbolic geometry in particular) with the characters of Alice in Wonderland.
 It's well worth the read.
 (516.0076 S96)

-### Complex calculus and analysis (340, 341?)
-To do: do a course in complex analysis.
- * Stephen D. Fisher, _Complex Variables_.
-This is the book we used in 2018 for complex calculus, I found it a little weird because it tries to be both an accessible calculus book and a book with proofs.
-I mean, that's not a bad thing, I suppose.
-For what it is, it's OK, and the examples are very geometric, which is nice, but I don't think it has enough personality.
-I don't know of any *better* books in this regard though, and it's a Dover book so it's very cheap.
-(515.93 F53)
- * E.B.
-Saff and A.D.
-Snider, _Fundamentals of Complex Analysis for Mathematics, Sci...etc._ I own this book, it's basically a calculus book, so if you like Stewart or Anton you'll probably like this.
-I don't hate it, and I found it useful for complex calculus.
-   It's a bit expensive though, because it's a calculus book...
-(515.9 S12)
- * Tristan Needham, _Visual Complex Analysis_.
-Now this is actually a complex analysis book rather than a calculus book.
-It is very geometric.
-I quite like it.
-(I have no strong opinions on the books in this section, but this is perhaps the book I have the least not strong opinion about.)
-There is also quite a lot of physical motivation, which is very good.
-(515.9 N37)

-### Mathematical logic (315)
-To add in 2019.

-### Algebraic geometry (334)
-To add in 2019.

 ## Books I want to get around to reading and/or writing about here
  * George F. Simmons, _Differential Equations with Applications and Historical Notes_.